Azure/azure-openapi-validator/docs/rules.md

 ### TagsAreNotAllowedForProxyResources

-Validates that `tags` is not defined in the properties bag, but rather as a top-level property.
+`tags` should not be specified in the properties bag for proxy resources.
+Consider using a Tracked resource instead.

 Please refer to [tags-are-not-allowed-for-proxy-resources.md](./tags-are-not-allowed-for-proxy-resources.md) for details.